lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Router's ViewController

-The ViewController performs the Segue, and in the case of displaying the selected item, sends the `id` in the, otherwise unused, `sender` parameter:
+The Router's ViewController initiates the Segue of the child.
+In the case of displaying the selected item, sends the `id` in the, otherwise unused, `sender` parameter:

 ```swift
 private enum RootRouterSegue: String {